pireu2/image-editor/README.md

 # image-editor
-Image editor made in java
+Image editor made in java with javafx.

 # Build
 ```shell